dart-lang/site-www/src/resources/faq.md

 ### Q. Does Dart support JSON?

 Yes.
-See the [JSON] converters in the dart:convert library.
+To learn more, review the [JSON] converters in the dart:convert library.

 ### Q. Can Dart run on the server?

 Yes.
-See [Dart on the Server] for details.
+To learn more, review [Dart on the Server].

 ### Q. How do I use third party code, or share code?

-You can find many packages on the [pub.dev site][pub] a service for hosting packages of Dart code.
-Use the `pub` command to package your code and upload to the site.
+Search for packages on the [pub.dev site][pub], the package-hosting service for Dart and Flutter.
+Use the [`pub` command][pub-cmd] to package your code and upload to the site.

 ### Q. Do I need to use a particular editor or IDE to write Dart code?

-Nope.
-You can try out Dart code with [DartPad,][DartPad] and then use your favorite editor or IDE for development.
+No. You can try out Dart code with [DartPad,][DartPad] and then use your favorite editor or IDE for development.
 Some full-featured IDEs such as IntelliJ IDEA, WebStorm, and Visual Studio Code have Dart plugins.
 Open source Dart plugins also exist for a number of editors.
 For more information, see the [Dart tools][].

 ### Q. Can I build an Android app with Dart?

 Yes!
-You can build an Android app that also works on iOS from a single codebase using [Flutter][Flutter], which is powered by the Dart platform.
+You can build an Android app using the [Flutter][Flutter] framework and the Dart language.
+Any Flutter app you write will also work on iOS, the web, and desktop platforms.

 ### Q. What are some real-world production deployments of Dart?

-Google Ads, AdSense, AdMob, and the Google Assistant all use Dart.
+Google Ads, AdSense, AdMob, and the Google Assistant use Dart.
 A significant portion of Google's revenue flows through these apps.
 Inside or outside of Google, [every Flutter app][FlutterShowcase] uses Dart.

 [dartisnotjava]: http://programming.oreilly.com/2013/05/dart-is-not-the-language-you-think-it-is.html
 [pnacl]: https://developer.chrome.com/native-client/overview